bennett-nguyen/what-the-fuck-is-this/src/mole calculator/README.md

 # Mole calculator (improved)

 This is the "improved" version of the first mole calculator, basically I grouped all of the repeated code into different functions to remove redundant code, I also apply decorators and stuff like that to make the code less complicated.
 Sadly, however, it only causes more ambiguity.
-Oh yeah, did I also mention that I used Pascal Case instead of snake_case?
+Oh yeah, did I also mention that I used PascalCase instead of snake_case?

 # How Did I Came Up With The Idea?